rnosov/react-reveal/README.md

 ## Step by Step Instructions

-In order to start from scratch we'll use Facebook react starter kit called [Create React App](https://github.com/facebookincubator/create-react-app).
+In order to start from scratch we'll use Facebook React starter kit called [Create React App](https://github.com/facebookincubator/create-react-app).
 In the command prompt type:

 ```sh